 of women who develop breast cancer have no family history.

 Breast cancer screening saves lives.
 To learn more, visit: screeningforlife.ca

 Dense breast tissue

 When we talk about dense breasts, we are referring to the type of tissue found inside your breasts.
 While some breasts are made up almost entirely of fatty tissue, others are made of thick, fibrous tissue and milk glands - or dense tissue.
 MIC's radiologists use the following classification developed by the American College of Radiology to describe breast tissue:

-lowers the sensitivity

-of mammography.

 When you have a screening mammogram at MIC, your radiologist will include a description of your breast tissue in the report we send to your healthcare practitioner.

-tissue) which may

-obscure small lesions.

-Automated Breast Ultrasound for women with dense breast tissue Dense breast tissue can make it harder for radiologists to find cancer on a mammogram since it can mask the appearance of tumors and may slightly increase your breast cancer risk.
-To get a better look at dense breast tissue, our screening protocol is a Digital Breast Tomosynthesis mammogram supplemented by an Automated Breast Ultrasound (ABUS).
+Automated Breast Ultrasound (ABUS) for women with dense breast tissue

+Dense breast tissue can make it harder for radiologists to find cancer on a mammogram since it can mask the appearance of tumors and may slightly increase your breast cancer risk.

+To get a better look at dense breast tissue, MIC uses screening DBT mammography supplemented by an Automated Breast Ultrasound (ABUS).

 This combination of advanced technologies has been proven to increase detection of breast cancer by up to 36% in women with dense breasts compared to using only mammography.